 Product development is a key factor to organic growth in both the Hydraulics and Electronics segments, as well as joint development between the two segments.
 In the Hydraulics segment, our most recent new product introductions have been electrically actuated valves.
-We expect this trend to continue as capital goods markets move toward further electrification and digitalization of machines.
+We expect the trend for development of similar types of products to continue as capital goods markets move toward further electrification and digitalization of machines.
 Product development in the Electronics segment is generally completed in conjunction with the customer, specifically in the Vehicle Technologies ("VT") line of business.
 The technology is then transferred to Power Controls ("PC") products after implementation in VT.